What will the Weather be Like

 You can expect average maximum temperatures to range from approximately 7°C (45°F) to 13 °C (55°F) during the months of March, April and May.

 We do tend to have April showers, but it’s the Scottish Highlands, you can expect rain any day.

 June, July and August are normally the warmest months in Scotland, with average maximum temperatures ranging from approximately 15°C (59°F) to 17°C (63 °F).

-In the Autumn months, Scotland is likely to experience temperatures ranging from around 8°C (46°F) to 14°C (57°F) from September to November. but although its colder it is a perfect time of the year to get some photographs with stunning colours as you take an invigorating autumn amble through the forests and Glens.
+In the Autumn months, Scotland is likely to experience temperatures ranging from around 8°C (46°F) to 14°C (57°F) from September to November. but although it’s colder it is a perfect time of the year to get some photographs with stunning colours as you take an invigorating autumn amble through the forests and Glens.

 December, January and February are generally the coldest months in Scotland, with the average maximum temperature usually around 5°C (41°F).

-In short really and in truth you can experience the years weather in one day, it has been known to snow in May and for temps to reach summer heights in November.
+In short really and in truth you can experience the year’s weather in one day, it has been known to snow in May and for temps to reach summer heights in November.